icon-account icon-glass

 • Pink Himalayan Salt: It is like normal salt…but pink, and better!
 Interestingly enough, this small piece of rock actually contains an incredible 84 traces of minerals – who would have thought huh?
 Some of these include magnesium, calcium, and potassium.

-To consume this, we suggest doing so within 45 minutes of your run.
-Add 40g of this powder to 250-350ml of water…or milk if you prefer a milkshake, and shake.
-Not only this, but this convenient protein supplement can also be a tasty addition to your porridge to liven up your morning routine, or even baked into your healthy protein bars.
+To consume this, we suggest doing so within 45 minutes of finishing your run.
+Add 40g of this powder to 250-350ml of water or milk (if you prefer a milkshake) and shake.
+Aside from a post-run snack, this convenient protein supplement can also be a tasty addition to your porridge to liven up your morning routine, or even baked into your healthy protein bars.

-Surprise, it does not stop there and at Innermost we have some other supporting supplements to ensure you get the most out of your run whilst springing back fit and healthy after:
+We’re not done there.
+At Innermost, we have some other supporting supplements to ensure you get the most out of your run and spring back faster afterwards:

 • The Power Booster – Use for high-intensity runs, and great for sprinters!

-• The Recovery Capsules – What it says on the tin, for those wanting a fast recovery why not try these?
+• The Recovery Capsules – What it says on the tin, for those wanting a fast, effective recovery.

-• The Health Protein – This supports overall health and will ensure your body is prepped and rearing to go!
+• The Health Protein – This supports overall health and will ensure your body is prepped and raring to go!

 • The Focus Capsules – To combat the blues and get your mind in the right head space for exercise, fix this with these nifty capsules.